 • Zero per-seat fees.

 • Agents priced one at a time.
-Pay for the agents you need.
+Hire the agents you need.

 “It was basically a smarter version of me — by far.”